BellaMrx/HTML_Guide/README.md

 #### **A single-line text input field with \<input type="text">**
  The input element usually represents a single text field where the user can enter data.
 Since the element can be used for many other field types as well, the `type="text"` attribute should be specified.

- The HTML attribute `name` should be used for an identifier for each input field, because this is needed by the (PHP) script when processing the data in order to access the entered data.
+ The HTML attribute `name` should be used for an identifier for each input field, because this is needed by the script (JavaScript, PHP) when processing the data in order to access the entered data.
 The `size` -attribute specifies the display length in characters and `maxlength` the actual allowed character length.

   example --> *7_Forms/Part_1/index.html*
    ```
     <h1>Single line text field</h1>
     <form>